aen93/SoarAlto/microbenchmark/README.md

     ./bench -S -t 36 -R 0.5 -i 9 -A 1024 -B 1024
     ```
 * Private buffers per process (`-P`, `-t`: number of processes)
+  * Each process allocates its own buffer of the requested size.
   * Pointer-chasing
     ```
     ./bench -P -t 36 -R 0.0 -i 9 -A 1024